 The ARP cache for a targeted TCP/IP stack can be queried and purged from the z/OS console.
+"Querying and Purging the ARP Cache" on page 126 shows command examples.

 The qetharp utility is available on Linux to query and purge the ARP cache for a targeted TCP/IP stack.
+See "Querying and Purging the ARP Cache" on page 126 for usage information.